hollisma/hollisis.me/content/projects/Pac-Atac.md

 ---

 - Built (with 3 other friends) a 2.5D Shooter with a Pacman theme featuring waves of enemies, powerups, leaderboard functionality, and HUDs
-- Won "Best Gameplay Award" out of 36 graphics oriented projects
+- Won "Best Gameplay Award" out of 36 graphics projects